 To carry our gear, my husband and I shared a 35L backpack, which had a rain cover (which we hoped not to need given the forecast, but still a must for hiking in the often rainy Great Britain).
 We packed these specific items for our dog:

-- Collapsible water bowl (that could be filled from our bottles)
+- Collapsible water bowl (that could be filled from our bottles holding plenty of water)

 - Plenty of treats (both to reward and provide additional energy)